bryantbrock/bryantbrock.com/README.md

-### Svelte Application
+### bryantbrock.com
-Ikea Mock application for portfoolio purposes.
-# complaint-forum
+A portfolio application build with Svelte because it's the best.

-See the project [here](http://complaint-forum.s3-website-us-west-1.amazonaws.com/) (hosted on AWS).
+See the WIP application [here](http://bryantbrock.com.s3-website-us-west-1.amazonaws.com/) (hosted on AWS).

-To publish updates, run `yarn build && aws s3 sync ./public s3://complaint-forum`